benir-o/python-practice/README.md

 # The python practice repository
+Hello.
-Find assignment on week 3 assignment folder
+Find assignment and details on week 3 assignment folder